 ISDA CREDIT SUPPORT ANNEX

-Dated as of September __,28 2001
+Dated as of September 28, 2001

 Between

 ENRON NORTH AMERICA CORP. (“Party A”) and MAHONIA LIMITED (“Party B”)

 Paragraph 13.
 Elections and Variables

 Agreement as to Single Secured Party and Pledgor.
 Party A and Party B agree that, notwithstanding anything to the contrary in the recital to this Annex, Paragraph 1(b) or Paragraph 2 or the definitions in Paragraph 12, (a) the term “Secured Party” as used in this Annex means only Party B, (b) the term “Pledgor” as used in this Annex means only Party A, (c) only Party A makes the pledge and grant in Paragraph 2, the acknowledgement in the final sentence of Paragraph 8(a) and the representations in Paragraph 9, and (d) only Party A will be required to make Transfers of Eligible Credit Support hereunder.